Rendezvous (festival): Influencer Program

-Influencer Program aims to empower Social Media influencers with any number of followers and give them a platform to showcase their skills and gain fame.
-Benefits ranging from cash prizes and goodies to callouts at the Pronites await the winners.
+The Influencer Program by Rendezvous IIT Delhi is designed to empower social media influencers of all follower counts and provide them with a platform to showcase their skills and gain recognition.
+Participants in this program have the opportunity to earn a range of benefits, from cash prizes and exciting goodies to exclusive callouts during Pronites.

 Campus Ambassador Program

-Campus Ambassador Program seeks students from different colleges to promote Rendezvous in their college community.
-The Ambassador is the sole point of contact for RDV in their college.

-Informals
+The Campus Ambassador Program is an excellent opportunity for individuals to represent IIT Delhi on social media platforms.
+Rendezvous IIT Delhi has reintroduced its Campus Ambassador Program, offering a unique chance to enhance your marketing and publicity skills.
+By participating, you'll have the chance to earn internship certificates, letters of recommendation, discount vouchers, exciting merchandise, and even Pronite passes!

+Other performances

 Informal stages are set up on the streets of IIT Delhi to attract and engage with the passers-by.
 They host informal events throughout the four days of the festival.
 In the past, they have seen the presence of Bollywood personalities including Anushka Sharma, John Abraham, Deepika Padukone and Piyush Mishra.

 The commencement of the "RDV’s Got talent" has given students a platform to showcase their skills.

+Live stages are also put up near the main institute area of IIT Delhi, where professional artist from all across the nation showcase their talent in front of the crowd of RDV.